2003 - Meant to Bead

 On March 16, 2020 we were celebrating our 15th anniversary, coordinating camps and after school programs, and had just launched a new studio space when schools closed and the shelter-in-place went into effect.
 We took immediate action and contacted all of our program partners to see how we could fill the void left from distance learning.
-We began training our staff to use technology and work safely in an online environment with new rules of engagement.
 We adapted in-person art & jewelry making parties, classes and camps into a dynamic, engaging virtual format.
 Keeping our staff employed and fulfilling the needs of our customers and program partners was (and is) the number one priority.

 Dragonfly Designs has continued to grow and evolve in ways I couldn’t have dreamed of back in 2005.
-Again, thank you for being on this journey with me!
+I can’t wait for you to Create•Connect•Celebrate with us!

 Love & Peace,